near/docs/docs/bos/dev/bos-loader.md

 # BOS Loader

 In this article you'll learn how to develop, test, and deploy BOS components using CLI tools.
-You can use this workflow to tap into the colaboration, pull-request, and other GitHub benefits while still deploying components to the BOS.
+You can use this workflow to tap into the collaboration, pull-request, and other GitHub benefits while still deploying components to the BOS.

 [BOS Component Loader](https://github.com/near/bos-loader) serves a local directory of component files as a JSON payload properly formatted to be plugged into a BOS `redirectMap`.
 When paired with a viewer configured to call out to this loader, it enables local component development.